seananderson/metafolio/inst/ms/ms.md

+- The first paragraph of the introduction and the last paragraph of the discussion will be replaced with something broader about the need to understand the mechanisms underpinning stability in ecological systems.
+This will hopefully make the paper more appropriate for Ecology Letters.

-- I think there is room for expansion of the discussion (we still have ~500 words to play with).
+- There is room for expansion of the discussion (we still have ~500 words to play with).
 The discussion could benefit from bringing in more concrete examples of how this ties in with PNW salmon and I welcome your ideas here.
   If we have space we could also discuss our results in the context of response diversity literature.

-- I am writing a short vignette describing how to use the R package like I did for the Methods in Ecology and Evolution paper.
+- I am writing a short vignette describing how to use the R package.

 - I will submit the `.pdf` version; the `.docx` version is for you to edit with Track Changes, if you'd like.
 Only the `.pdf` version contains the